 - Click Preview to view the code in the preview pane (Figure B).

 - Make any necessary changes (such as selecting a different theme).

 - When the code looks exactly how you want, click Format.

 The code block should now be formatted, exactly how you like it, in your document (Figure C).
 You’re ready to move on to the next section of text or a new block of code.

-After you’re done adding your code blocks, click the X in the upper right corner of the Code Blocks add-on to close the sidebar.
+- After you’re done editing your code block, click the X in the upper right corner of the Code Blocks add-on to close the sidebar.